-Here is a recipe for almond feta cheese that makes it easy to get the great flavor of feta without the dairy.
+Here is a recipe for almond feta cheese that makes it easy to get the great flavor of feta cheese without the dairy.

 Now, I am not opposed to dairy, per se, but my son has a life-threatening allergy to cow's milk, so it is not an option for him.
 This is one of his favorite things that I make with our raw almonds and boy, was he thrilled when I made it again today!

-This recipe is a slight modification from one found on Diet, Dessert and Dogs, a sugar-free and gluten-free blog.
+This recipe is a slight modification from one found on Ricki Heller, a sugar-free and gluten-free blog.
 I admit that I am quite envious at times of the great detail that she can go into in sculpting beautiful desserts.
-That went out the window for me once about a year ago when I had to rethink my limitations.
-Well, in truth I do that daily, right?
+Great detail in dessert making went out the window for me once about a year ago when I had to rethink my limitations.

 Anyhow, I still get goat and sheep feta for myself at Costco sometimes as I seem to be tolerating it well, though they do not always have it.
 For my son, this version will have to do.

 In any case, to keep the enzymes intact in my soaked and dried almonds, boiling them is not a great option, and since the recipe tastes great without blanching, I am all for saving the time and effort.

 So–here is the recipe:

-Soak almonds overnight or up to 24 hours.
+- Soak almonds overnight or up to 24 hours.
 Drain and rinse.

 - Bake for approximately 40 minutes or until the top is stiff and dry.
 Cool and chill if you would like to serve it cold, or for a warm cheese dish, immediately top with the remaining olive oil and sprinkle with herbs.

 This would be great spread on Focaccia Flax Bread, plain or served as a sandwich with grated carrots on it or served with fresh vegetables.
-Yum!Linked to Monday Mania and April in the Raw.
+Yum!